 Additionally, try to plan your dog’s meal times so they won’t be hiking on a full tummy.

 Feeding smaller, more frequent meals, keeping your dog well-hydrated, and allowing them at least an hour to digest before setting off can help to reduce the risk of gastric torsion (commonly referred to as bloat).
 This can be a quick developing, and life-threatening condition.
 Larger breeds and those with deep chests are more at risk of developing bloat.

-If, like me, you’re always working on training and rewarding your dog for good behavior, don’t forget a supply of treats.
+If, like me, you’re always working on training and rewarding your dog for good behavior, don’t forget a supply of treats when camping or hiking.
 They will be handy for encouraging a good recall in a new environment, for distraction and confidence-building in new situations, and for keeping the bond between you both strong.

 Your dog’s warmth and comfort in the tent should be a top priority.
-Even if you have a hardy dog, expecting them to sleep on a hard groundsheet isn’t fair.
+Even if you have a hardy dog, expecting them to sleep on a hard groundsheet when camping isn’t fair.

 You want to make sure they have bedding that will support their joints, especially after a hard day on the trails.
 Their bedding should also insulate and elevate them from the cold ground.

 There are a wide variety of dog beds for camping trips.
 Some can be compressed or rolled up into a small size for travelling.
 There are even specially designed doggy sleeping bags.
 Just make sure that what you bring will provide enough warmth and insulation.
 Even in the summer, the temperatures can drop drastically through the night.
 You should also check the weight of a dog bed before you buy.